5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 This page contains notes about how to update a running instance of WhatsSpy Public.
 This is always relatively easy.

-**Did you use the Raspbian image?
+**Did you use the Raspberry Pi image installation?
 No need to update, this will happen automaticlly within 24 hours.
 HOWEVER: make sure your `config.php` complies with any changes.**

 ## Before/After updating